One Day in Glasgow Best Things To Do by JetSettingFools.com

 Try Glasgow Craft Beer in Scotland

-Now that you’ve checked off everything on our Things To See Glasgow in One Day list, it’s time to rest your feet and relax!
 End your Glasgow one day tour with dinner and drinks in the city center.
-There are a copious number of bars and restaurants in the area, and we naturally have a few recommendations.
+There are a copious number of bars and restaurants to choose from, but we have a few recommendations.

 Glasgow Restaurants on George Square